-Another occupational phase came in centuries later, during the early Roman period (1st C BC).
+Another occupational phase came in centuries later, during the early Roman period (1st Century BC).
 A fortress was built on top of the hill and above the ancient layer.

 Tel Aro'er was first excavated in 1975 under the direction of Prof. A. Biran and R. Cohen.
 Additional excavation seasons were held in 1976, 1978, 1980-1982, under the direction of Prof Biran.

-This section is ordered 'clockwise' from north to west.
+This section is ordered 'clockwise' from north to west, after the aerial views.

 The mound of Aro'er is visible from the road from Beersheba to Dimona.
 If you have some time to explore the site, simply stop at the side of the road just before reaching to the junction of the modern 'Ar'ara village, which preserved the ancient name.